 Diocesan FAQsWhen are new apprentices and theology teachers told the name of the diocese where they will serve?

-This information is ordinarily shared with new apprentices and theology teachers in late March.
+This information is ordinarily shared with new apprentices and theology teachers in mid April.

 Parish and school assignments are made jointly by the Echo staff at Notre Dame in consultation with the diocesan leader.
 The announcement of parish and school assignments, including the name of the mentor paired with each apprentice or theology teacher, is made during an on-campus Echo program orientation event in mid-June.